-When it comes to communicating with parents, I am amazed at how useful a tool a digital camera is.
-While it is relatively simple to use, a camera had a powerful ability to let me share what’s happening in the classroom — which has helped me increase parents' awareness of what students' are learning every day.
+When it comes to communicating with parents, I am amazed at how useful a tool a digital camera can be.
+While it is relatively simple to use, a camera has a powerful ability to let me share what's happening in the classroom — which has helped me increase parents' awareness of what students are learning every day.

 A New Approach to Newsletters

-Over the years I’ve used a weekly newsletter to communicate with parents.
-Divided into two columns with the following sections:
+Over the years I've used a weekly newsletter to communicate with parents.
+I divide the newsletter into two columns with the following sections:

 - I start off with a heading identifying the class and date.

 - Next is a quick list of upcoming dates with events.

 - Following that would typically be short blurbs on the different curriculum areas and some reminders about school rules or special projects.

 - Particular classroom needs, such as things you'd like donated to the class, would make up the final entry.

 Before I owned a camera, I would have students draw small illustrations on the front or back of the final newsletter.
 That was an okay touch and I still include student illustrations periodically.